Nov3SunNovember 3, 2019

 That’s the story of the Bible.
 But you might be thinking, “You left an awful lot out.
 You only covered the first three chapters, the last four chapters, and a few details in the middle.
 What about the rest?”
 Well, in any story, the basic structure is filled out by Rising Action and Falling Action.
 In the Rising Action, the problem created by the crisis builds and the characters try to deal with it, leading to the climax.
 In the Falling Action, the fallout from the climax is unpacked as the story heads towards the resolution.
 The Falling Action is typically pretty short (but if you have read the Lord of the Rings, you know there are exceptions).
 The Rising Action in the story of the Bible is everything from Genesis 4 up until Jesus dies on the cross.
 In other words, the Old Testament (and the beginning of the gospels) is the Rising Action.
 The Falling Action in the story of the Bible is everything between the resurrection and second coming of Jesus.
 In other words, the bulk of the New Testament is the Falling Action.

 The Rising and Falling Action of the story of the Bible unpacks God’s plan to save the world.
 That plan is presented in stages through a series of covenants (sacred promises) that God makes.
 God makes covenants to Noah (Genesis 8-9), Abraham (Genesis 15 & 17), Moses (Exodus 19-31), and David (2 Samuel 7).
-Each covenant helps with the problem of sin in an imperfect way and prepares the way for Jesus who will deal with sin perfectly and once and for all.
+Each covenant is a step in God's plan to deal with the problem of sin.
+They each prepare the way for Jesus who will deal with sin completely and once and for all.
 The Rising Action of the story of the Bible (the Old Testament) is all about How God’s people lived in light of these covenants, waiting for God’s plan to fully unfold, and failing a lot along the way.

 God also promises one more covenant in the Old Testament, the New Covenant (Jeremiah 31:31-34).
 This covenant will be different than the ones before because it will deal with sin once and for all.
 The death and resurrection of Jesus inaugurated the promised New Covenant (Luke 22:19-20).
 The Falling Action of the story of the Bible (the New Testament) is all about how God’s people should live in light of this New Covenant as we wait for Jesus to return and bring Resolution to the story.